prohippo/pyelly/README.txt

                       clean up parse tree building
                       extend "marking" rules and integration test
-                      extend, revise, correct cognitive semantic writeup
+                      extend, revise, correct cognitive semantic writeup 1.3.8   - 25feb2016  extend token extraction for nonalphabetic additions clean up basic character handling
+                      extend "echo" integration test
+                      update documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure correct operation.
-Changes only to PyElly sample application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same.
+Changes only to PyElly sample application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same, if they are the only changes.
+Updates are still frequent; check for the latest files.

 The PyElly website is at